 The temporal dimension of continuous media streams is defined by so-called media time systems.
 The media time system associated with a stream is the temporal framework to determine the media time of the stream's data units.
 In CINEMA, media time systems are provided by media clocks (or clocks for short).
-A clock $C$ is defined as follows: $C ::= (R, M, T, S)$ .
-The clock attributes have the following meaning: $R$ determines the ratio between media and real-time. $M$ is the start value of the clock in media time, i.e. the value of the clock at the first clock tick. $T$ is the start time of the clock in real-time. $S$ determines the speed of the clock.
-Media time progresses in normal speed if $S$ equals 1.
-A speed larger than 1 causes the clock to move faster, a speed smaller than 1 causes it to progress slower, and a negative speed causes it to move backwards.
+A clock C is defined as follows:

+$$C ::= (R, M, T, S)$$

+The clock attributes have the following meaning: R determines the ratio between real-time and media time.
+R time units in media time correspond to 1 second in real-time.
+M is the start value of the clock in media time, i.e. the value of the clock at the first clock tick.
+T is the start time of the clock in real-time.
+S determines the speed of the clock: $S \cdot R$ time units in media time correspond to one second in real-time.
+Consequently, media time progresses in normal speed if S equals 1.
+A speed greater than 1 causes the clock to move faster, a speed less than 1 causes it to progress slower, and a negative speed causes it to move backwards.
 A clock relates media time to real-time.
-It "ticks" after it has been started and media time ( $m$ ) can be derived from real-time ( $t$ ):
+It "ticks" after it has been started and media time (m) can be derived from real-time (t):

-$$m = M + S \cdot R (t - T)$$
+$$m = M + S \cdot R(t - T)$$

 Clocks are the basic abstraction for clients to control the flow of media streams.
-They may be attached to components.
-Clocks attached to sink components control the temporal progress of data streams processed by those components.
-This is expressed more precisely by the clock condition: a data unit having media time $m$ is processed at real-time $t$ only if the controlling clock is ticking and its value equals $m$ at time $t$ .
+They may be attached to source and sink components, but never to intermediate ones.
+A clock attached to a sink component controls the temporal progress of all data streams processed by this component.
+This is expressed more precisely by the clock condition: a data unit having media time m is processed at real-time t only if the controlling clock is ticking and its value equals m at time t .
 Conceptually, this means that the presentation of a stream is started, paused or scaled when the controlling clock is started, halted or the clock speed is changed, respectively.
 Clocks attached to source components are typically required in flow graphs where multiple sources contribute data to a given sink (e.g. in a mixer scenario).
-In this case, source clocks are needed to individually start sources and to determine their start values.
-For more details on source clocks refer to [19].
+Here, source clocks are needed to individually start sources and to determine their start values.
+For more details on source clocks refer to [RoHe94].

 The most important clock operations for controlling streams are the following.
-The operation 'Start(M)' starts the clock at media time $M$ , by doing this it starts the controlled stream as well.
-The clock attribute $T$ is set to the real-time at which the clock is actually started.
-'Halt(M)' halts the clock when it reaches clock value $M$ , i.e. the stream controlled by this clock is paused.
-Pre-

-'pare(M)' prepares the starting of the clock at media time $M$ by preloading the buffers along the communication paths of the controlled stream.
+The operation 'Start(M)' starts the clock at media time M , by doing this it starts the controlled stream(s) as well.
+The clock attribute T is set to the real-time at which the clock is actually started.
+'Halt(M)' halts the clock when it reaches clock value M , i.e. the stream(s) controlled by this clock are paused.
+'Prepare(M)' prepares the starting of the clock at media time M by preloading the buffers along the communication paths of the controlled stream(s).
 After 'Prepare' has been performed, the clock can be started immediately when 'Start' is issued.
-'Clear()' clears the internal buffers associated with the controlled stream.
-'Scale(M, S)' changes the speed of the clock to $S$ when media time $M$ is reached, i.e. it scales the stream controlled by the clock.
+'Clear()' clears the internal buffers associated with the controlled stream(s).
+'Scale(M, S)' changes the speed of the clock to S when media time M is reached, i.e. it scales the stream(s) controlled by the clock.

-In the simple scenario shown in Figure 1.5, clock $C$ controls the presentation of a video stream.
-The play-out is started with frame 15.
-The play-out rate is doubled when the presentation reaches frame 3000, and the presentation is halted when reaching frame 5000.
+In the simple scenario shown in Figure 5 clock C controls the presentation of a video stream.
+The play out is started with frame 15.
+The play out rate is doubled when the presentation reaches frame 3000, and the presentation is halted when reaching frame 5000.

-Figure 1.5 Controlling a Video Stream
+Figure 5: Controlling a Video Stream